Currently set to Index

 You’re not confined to simply Canadian or even North American equities.

 But there is still a question that arises.
-If you’re earning dividends, though, the decision to include U.S. equities gets a little more tricky.
-Because U.S.-based stocks pay a dividend, the IRS will apply a withholding tax of up to 30% on your dividend stocks.
-This rate can be reduced to 15% by completing a tax form such as W-8BEN or W-9.
+If you’re earning dividends, though, the decision to include U.S. equities gets a little trickier.
+Because U.S.-based totally stocks pay a dividend, the IRS will practice a withholding tax of up to 30% to your dividend shares.
+This price can be reduced to fifteen% via completing a tax shape including W-8BEN or W-nine.

-However, this is money that you will not be able to pay back because it is not deductible on your tax return.
+However, this is money that you may not be capable of pay lower back because it is not deductible in your tax return.

-If you want to invest your money in growing stocks that do not pay dividends, such as Amazon, that is most likely an investment you should make in your TFSA.
+If you want to invest your cash in growing stocks that do not pay dividends, which include Amazon, this is most possibly a funding you ought to make in your TFSA.

 The best option for TFSA investors is: